 A colorful array of chugim, activities, and meaningful volunteering

-Chugim or activities at Mosenson include art, zumba, mixed martial arts, tennis, krav maga, a running group, and a fully equipped music room.
+Chugim or activities at Mosenson include art, zumba, mixed martial arts, yoga, meditation, krav maga, volleyball, a running group, and a fully equipped music room.
 Workshops are run regularly on a range of topics.
 There are college preparatory courses as well as preparation for the army.

 Tiyulim (school trips) give students the opportunity to get to know Israel through exciting shared experiences.

 There is a mentorship program in which community members run enrichment programs for students.

 Students volunteer extensively in the community through different initiatives.
 One great example is a mutual project done with a nearby nursing home, in which overseas students are paired with nursing home residents who speak the same native language as they do.
 These experiences are very rewarding.
 Corona-permitting, the school hopes to renew volunteer programs soon.

 The confidence to thrive as an individual and as a member of a community